HaydnZK/Research-and-Methodology/CMMC/README.md

 #### **Core Operational Pillars**
 The 4 requirements within this family are grouped into three primary operational areas:
 * **The System Security Plan (SSP)**: You must create and continuously maintain a master, living technical document that details every server, software, network boundary, and policy used to protect Controlled Unclassified Information (CUI).
-* **Continuous Control Monitoring**: You cannot wait for a C3PAO auditor to find a broken setting.
+* **Continuous Control Monitoring**: You can't wait for a C3PAO auditor to find a broken setting.
 You must establish a regular internal review schedule to test your own controls, such as verifying quarterly that your firewalls are still blocking unauthorized ports.
 * **Plan of Action and Milestones (POA&M) Management**: When your internal testing reveals a security gap, you must formally track it.
 This requires documenting what the flaw is, who is responsible for fixing it, what resources are needed, and the exact deadline for remediation.

 #### **Critical Technical Controls**